typicode/steno/README.md

 __writer.setCallback(cb)__

-Sets a writer level callback that is called just after file has been written.
+Sets a writer level callback that is called only after file has been written.
 Useful for creating atomic writers, logging, delaying, ...

 ```javascript
 var atomicWriter = steno('tmp-file.txt').setCallback(function(err, data, next) {